BerkeAksoy/Detailed_Platformer_Prototype/README.md

 # Detailed_Platformer_Prototype
  A detailed platformer game prototype

-Cannot be used for any type of public or commercial usage.
+Due to the possibility of licensing issues on some of the used sprites, this project cannot be used for any type of public or commercial usage.
-Treat this project as a read-only project.